NASAWorldWind/NASAWorldWind.github.io/content/java/examples.md

 **MeasureToolUsage** -  Shows how to use the MeasureTool to draw a shape on the globe and measure length, area, etc.

-**GazeteerApp** -  Shows how to integrate a gazetteer search function into the World Window using the YahooGazetteer.
+**GazeteerApp** -  Shows how to integrate a gazetteer search function into the WorldWindow using the YahooGazetteer.

 **DataCacheViewer** -  Shows how to build a tool to allow the user to view and delete cached WorldWind files based on how old they are.

+---

-### Multiwindow
+## Multiwindow

-**MultiFrame** -  Shows how to create two World Windows, each in its own JFrame.
-The World Windows share a globe and some layers.
+**MultiFrame** -  Shows how to create two WorldWindows, each in its own JFrame.
+The WorldWindows share a globe and some layers.

 **CardLayoutUsage** -  Illustrates how to use multiple WorldWind windows with a CardLayout layer manager.